 When a department or unit needs to change one of the communication services we provide, we request that a Telecom work order request form be sent to Telecommunications describing your need.
 We will create a work order and get to you as soon as possible.
 Each service has a corresponding charge, so please include your billing information on the memo.
 Click here to create and send a work order request.

 Cellular telephone service is available for faculty & staff with appropriate Budget Custodian approval.
 The State of Missouri Office of Administration bids out this service, therefore, the vendor changes on a periodic basis.
 Departments must go through Telecommunications to arrange and activate this service for university use.
 Please contact the Telecommunications office at ext.
 2575 for current plans and pricing.

 The department is billed a monthly service charge plus air time, long distance charges if applicable, and roaming fees.
-If cellular service is needed for a short period of time, a cell phone can be rented by the day or month.
 These charges will appear on your departmental regular monthly bill.
 Cellular service may be requested by sending a memo to the Telecommunications Office at MS 7780 or by email to email@example.com.

 Discounts on personal cellular plans are available from certain carriers.
 Contact the Telecommunications office at ext.
 2575 for more information.